garrlicbread/Heart-Failiure-Prediction/README.md

 Thanks:

-This project is based on a reasearch published by BMC Medical Informatics and Decision Making where they predict the survival of a patient suffering from heart failure from serum creatinine and ejection fraction alone.
+This project is based on a research published by BMC Medical Informatics and Decision Making where they predict the survival of a patient suffering from heart failure from serum creatinine and ejection fraction alone.

 References: